Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

        data = {'b': self.b})
 ```

 Now obviously this isn't an actual test on the network and is just testing the values of a variable in a script but hopefully you can now see the format of how a test is built and run.
-In the next stages we'll go onto building a custom test for a specific network scenario
+In the next stages we'll go onto building a custom test for a specific network scenario.

 This is a bit of a basic example and not necessarily representative of the real world but the idea here is to understand the logic of building a test.
 You could however potentially adapt this to test for certain important routes, or a specific desired state.

+If you feel comfortable enoguh in Python why dont you try have a go at changing the variables and watching the test run to see if it passes or fails?
+Or even change some of the test criteria.

 As this is just a beginners exercise we don't want to get too indepth just yet.
 For now just make sure you understand how a test runs in pyATS and what each part of the code is doing.